hSaria/ChromaTerm/README.md

 # About

-ChromaTerm (`ct`) reads from standard input and highlights according to user-configurable rules.
-Here's an example using the rules in the included configuration file:
+ChromaTerm (`ct`) reads from standard input and colors it according to user-configurable rules.

+Think of ChromaTerm like `grep`; just pipe things into it.
+However, unlike other programs which line-buffer, `ct` works with interactive applications, like `ssh`.
+In fact, I have `ssh() { /usr/bin/ssh $* | ct; }` in my `.bash_profile` to give my sessions color.

+Here's an example using the rules in the default configuration file:

 ![alt text](https://github.com/hSaria/ChromaTerm/raw/master/.github/junos-show-interface.png "Example output")